-We say that a permutation is $m$-friable (or -smooth) if all its cycles are of length at most $m$.
-Similarly, we say that a polynomial is $m$-friable if all its prime factors are of degree at most $m$.
+We say that a permutation is $m$-smooth if all its cycles are of length at most $m$.
+Similarly, we say that a polynomial is $m$-smooth if all its prime (i.e.~irreducible) factors are of degree at most $m$.
 We define

-so that $\PP(\pi_n \text{ is }m\text{-friable})=\psi_{\pi}(n,m)/n!$ and $\PP(f_n \text{ is }m\text{-friable}) = \psi_q(n,m)/q^n$.
+so that $\PP(\pi_n \text{ is }m\text{-smooth})=\psi_{\pi}(n,m)/n!$ and $\PP(f_n \text{ is }m\text{-smooth}) = \psi_q(n,m)/q^n$.